 Right after your first session, you will likely experience some itching, pain or discomfort, which will resolve fairly quickly.
 It is a wise idea to apply ice on the affected area to minimise swelling and address the other reactions.

 The way that laser hair removal works, is by sending continuous blasts of light into the skin’s pigment which converts to heat as it comes into contact with the follicle and bulb, destroying them completely.
-The fact that something creates small burns in the epidermis means that you should be careful with how you care for it immediately after the manipulation.
+The fact that something creates small burns in the dermis means that you should be careful with how you care for it immediately after the intervention.

 To prevent irritation and complications, there are different dos and don’ts to stick with after your procedure.

 Avoid using hot water on the treated area for 48 hours after each session at the very least.
 Warm treatments are generally a good thing because they help the pores to loosen and clear out, yet that can also make your skin vulnerable and is likely to spark irritation.